-The Statement of Accounts was authorised for issue by the Section 151 Officer on 31st May 2019.
+The Statement of Accounts was authorised for issue by the Section 151 Officer on 30th June 2021.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31st March 2019, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information, where material.
-The impact of the recent 'McCloud judgement' regarding local authority pensions has not been reflected in the pension figures shown in the accounts on the basis of immateriality.
-The effect of the judgement has been assessed, resulting in a potential additional charge to the CIES in the year and an increase in the present value of funded liabilities at 31st March 2019 of £0.274 million.
-There would be no impact on usable reserves as the additional charge would be reversed to the Pensions Reserve.
+Where events taking place before this date provided information about conditions existing at 31st March 2021, the figures in the financial statements and notes have been adjusted to reflect the impact of this information, where material.